nrkn/hrm-cpu/readme.md

 # hrm-cpu
-## Run Human Resources Machine programs in JavaScript
+## Run Human Resource Machine programs in JavaScript

 This is a JavaScript runtime for the programs you write in the game [Human Resource Machine](http://tomorrowcorporation.com/humanresourcemachine)